davidmfoley/isolate-react/README.md

 Updates the current value of a ref used (via useRef) in the hook for testing purposes.
 The index is 0 for the first useRef in the hook, 1 for the second, etc.

-##

-### Why use this?

-React hooks offer an idiomatic and convenient way to manage react side effects and state, but can be difficult to test.

-This package makes it easy to unit test hooks that are composed from other hooks.

 ## Hook Support